Deposit C$10, Play with C$60

-With so many online bingo providers out there, there's plenty of choice: here's a look at some factors to consider before picking a bingo operator and signing up for an account.
+With so many online bingo providers out there and more new bingo sites going live each year there's plenty of choice: here's a look at some factors to consider before picking a bingo operator and signing up for an account.

 Choosing the right online bingo site depends largely on personal preference.
 But whichever site you choose, make sure you look at the licensing credentials of the operator.
 All established sites should hold a licence from a recognised authority such as the UK Gambling Commission, and it's best to steer clear of any platform without this seal of approval.